day8/re-com/README.md

 ## Status

-Still Alpha overall.
-But many parts now stable.
+Alpha overall.
+But parts are now stable - they are marked as such.

-Until we go beta, we're not taking patches or feature requests.
+# Why Should You Care?

+Either:
+1. You need a library of Reagent widgets for your next Chrome-based app.
+2. You can't use these widgets, but you're interested in building your own.

 # re-com

-A library of ClojureScript UI components, built on top of Dan Holmsand's brilliant [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trail blazing [React](http://facebook.github.io/react).
+A ClojureScript library of UI components, built on top of Dan Holmsand's brilliant [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trail blazing [React](http://facebook.github.io/react).

-Re-com contains:
+Re-com has:

 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
 * layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components`